jadec1083/project/MTSP_ACO-master/README.md

 ```

+# Instructions (for you Grace)

+- Go inside the folder and enter the virtual environment with `source env/bin/activate`
+- Create a virtual environment with `python main.py`

 # Thanks

 This repository refers to [acopy](https://github.com/rhgrant10/acopy).
 Please read this documentation and implemantiaon.

 If MTSP_ACO has bad implementation or issue, please feel free to contact me and issue.